 "Seeing these kids take their own path and their own take on things is very interesting.
 They are all using the same tools, but you can really see they are learning because they take their own experiences and combine them with the tools from the classroom.
 They are making really amazing works of art and I think that is apparent here today," Emelie Rodriguez said.
 "If I was an outsider looking in, I would not have guessed that there are sophomores, juniors and some freshmen putting out these pieces.
 It's really exciting to know that the arts are making a really big appearance around the lake."

 The opportunity to have work featured in a professional gallery is one that these students do not take lightly.

 "It is such an honor.
 I am so excited to have just graduated from high school at semester and have my work in a professional gallery.
 That's huge.
 A lot of people do not get that until their senior year in college, even then they get to pick a piece to put in the gallery," said recent graduate Kasey Schaumburg.

-Page 2 of 2 - Since March is Youth Art Month and is celebrated nationally, Camdenton art educators contacted the city of Camdenton and asked Mayor North to proclaim March Youth Art Month in the city.
+Since March is Youth Art Month and is celebrated nationally, Camdenton art educators contacted the city of Camdenton and asked Mayor North to proclaim March Youth Art Month in the city.

 For these Camdenton students, art holds a special place in each of their hearts.